kvarak/dnd/docs/_Rules/skills.md

   The Religion skill covers your ability to recall lore about deities, rites and prayers, religious hierarchies, divine agents and holy symbols regarding the main pantheon within your culture, as well as the cultures for which you have the appropriate Culture skill.

   <details>
-    <summary>Acolyte (group)</summary>
+    <summary>Acolyte (<b>group</b>)</summary>
     You have formal in-depth training on one particular deity and the patheon it belongs to.
 Select a deity.
 You are always assumed to have rolled a 20 on any checks regarding the chosen deity, unless it is regarding the finer points of theology, obscure myths or secret knowledge.
-If a check is required you have Expertise, both for questions regarding the deity, as well as its pantheon.
+If a check is required you have <b>Expertise</b>, both for questions regarding the deity, as well as its pantheon.
     <details>
-      <summary>Student of the Holy (cost: 2, trait)</summary>
+      <summary>Student of the Holy (cost: 2, <b>trait</b>)</summary>
       Studying holy books and listening to sermons has exposed you to many generations of wisdom.
 Gain +1 Wisdom.
     </details>
   </details>